-Standard Operating Procedure for: Chemical Disinfection
+Standard Operating Procedure for:

 Conditions

 Who should use the SOP?
-Everyone in the laboratory

 When should it be used?
-Before and after the laboratory procedure

 Why should the SOP be used?
-To disinfect the surfaces and reusable materials

 Where should it be used?
-In the laboratory

 Context

 Input(s): Contaminated surfaces and reusable materials

 Output: Disinfected surfaces and reusable materials

 Preparation required:

 Actions (steps required to move from the input to the output)

 Step 1

 Step 2

 Step 3

 Step 4

 Step 5